Florence in 1 Day: a guidebook for getting the most out of your visit

 You can take a break and have a coffee in one of the elegant cafes located in the arcades of the square, and if you are passionate about fashion you should know that here you will find the shops of top brands such as Louis Vuitton, Dior and Dolce & Gabbana.

-And from square to square: your next stop will be Piazza della Signoria, located between Piazza del Duomo and the river Arno.
+And from square to square: your next stop will be Piazza della Signoria, which lies between Piazza del Duomo and the Arno River.
 An enclave that has always been linked to the civil power of the city.
 In fact, it was once the site of trials and executions.

 The most characteristic building in the square is the Palazzo Vecchio, which dates from the 14th century.
 On one side of the door you can see a replica of Michelangelo's statue of David, and on the other the statue of Hercules and Cacus.
 And inside you can see works by artists such as Giorgio Vasari, Domenico Ghirlandaio and Bronzino.
 My favourite rooms are the Sala dei Cinquecento and the Sala delle Mappe Geografiche, where you can look up your city over the centuries.
 Book a guided tour of the Palazzo Vecchio and get to know it in depth.

 The square is also home to the Loggia della Signoria, a 14th-century arcaded gallery combining Gothic and classical elements, and the 16th-century Fountain of Neptune, the first public fountain in the city of Florence.
-You can also see other statues such as the statue of Perseus with the head of Medusa, the statue of Cosimo I de Medici.....
+You can also see other statues such as Perseus with the head of Medusa, Cosimo I de Medici .....

-Look for the main works in the Uffizi Gallery
+Look for the main works of the Uffizi Gallery

-The Uffizi Gallery is a must-see in Florence, but if you're only going for one day it's not recommended to go inside because it's estimated to last a minimum of three hours.
+The Uffizi Gallery is a must-see in Florence, but if you only go for one day it is not recommended to enter because the estimated duration is a minimum of three hours.
+But if you have time, I recommend you:

-However, you can always book your ticket for the Uffizi Gallery without queuing up and make a quick visit in search of the best works of the Uffizi Gallery such as The Madonna and Child with two Angels by Filippo Lippi, The Spring by Botticelli, etc. For this, it is a good idea to take the tour with you.
+Of course, you can always just book tickets for the Uffizi Gallery without queuing up and take a quick tour in search of the best works of the Uffizi Gallery such as Virgin and Child with two Angels by Filippo Lippi, Spring by Botticelli, etc. For this, it is a good idea to take the tour with you.
 Also, don't hesitate to visit the article on tickets to the Uffizi Gallery to find out all the details.

 Touch the nose of the porcellino in the New Market